MartaEspinosa/Reconstructing_Macrocomplex/README.md

 1. **Biopython**

 	`Biopython` is the main open-source collection of tools written in Python to work with biological data.
-Several subpacked of this package are used in the program:
+Several subpackages of this package are used in the program:

 	- `Bio.PDB`: to deal with PDB files.
 		- `PDBParser`: to parse PDB files and obtain structure objects.